Morris College: Academics

-Student life

 Greek letter organizations

-The university currently has chapters for eight of the nine National Pan-Hellenic Council organizations.
+Morris College currently has chapters for eight of the nine National Pan-Hellenic Council organizations.

 Athletics

 The Morris athletics teams are called the Hornets.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing as an independent within the Continental Athletic Conference since the 2005–06 academic year.
 The Hornets previously competed in the defunct Eastern Intercollegiate Athletic Conference (EIAC) from 1983–84 to 2004–05 (when the conference dissolved).

 Morris competes in six intercollegiate varsity sports: Men's sports include baseball, basketball and track & field; while women's sports include basketball, softball and volleyball.